A look at the seminal broadcasting moves that define the NFL

 Seven years later, the Harris Poll had professional football as the nation’s favorite sport for the first time.

-Here is a look at some of the defining events that have shaped the NFL and television:
+A look at some of the defining events that have shaped the NFL and television:

 EQUAL FOOTING FOR EVERYONE